Regulatory and Legislative Analysis #3

 - Ransomware threats and challenges continue to occur through VAs, particularly moving funds via privacy coins and non-compliant VASPs.

-- NFT stands for Non-Fungible Token.
-Contrary to a BTC which i...
+- NFTA Non-Fungible Token (NFT) is a token that is unique in such...
 More markets have continued to grow rapidly; FATF will continue to assess risk and focus on NFT differentiation by use (i.e., collectibles vs payments-use).

 Basel Committee on Banking Supervision (BCBS) publishes ‘Second Consultation on the prudential treatment of cryptoassets exposures’